 It can make all the difference if your company is on the first page of Google.

-People looking locally for the service I offer are going to search for “graphic design Edinburgh” or “Edinburgh graphic designer”.
-These are the searches I want to rank for.
+People who look locally for the service I offer are much more likely to search for “graphic design edinburgh” or “edinburgh graphic designer”.
+These are the queries I want to rank for.

 How can you tell how many people are searching for your keywords?

-I want to know just how many people are actually typing “graphic design edinburgh” into a web search engine.
-This will tell me how many potential clients I’m currently missing out on by not appearing high in the search results.
+It’s helpful to know how many people are actually typing those terms into search engines because that indicates how many potential clients I’m currently missing out on by not appearing high in the results.

 I entered “graphic design edinburgh” into the keyword suggestion tool (choosing ‘UK’ in the drop-down country list) and discovered the following:

-Now I know that an estimated 364 people search every month in the UK for graphic design edinburgh.
-That’s about 12 people per day, right on my doorstep, that I could potentially attract as a client.
+An estimated 364 people search each month in the UK for graphic design edinburgh — about 12 people per day, right on my doorstep, that I could potentially attract as a client.